16 Best Things to Do in Chania in 2025

 There are several things to do in Chania.
 Chania offers various activities that cater to every traveller’s whim.
 Activities range from hiking in the breathtaking Samaria Gorge to soaking up the sun on the pink sands of Elafonissi Beach.

-Listed below are the 16 best things to do in Chania in 2024.
+Listed below are the top things to do in Chania in 2025.

 2. Visit the Maritime Museum of Crete